-Along with 10 different trails, the park has a public rock climbing and rappelling area.
+Along with 10 different trails including the popular Storybook Trail, the park has a public rock climbing and rappelling area.
 Clifton Gorge State Nature Preserve, located next to the park, offers additional hiking opportunities.
 (Note: pets are only permitted in the park, not in the preserve.)

 Day-use visitors will enjoy the scenic picnic areas and playgrounds; a reservable day lodge is great for group gatherings.
 The family-friendly campground is perfect for overnight guests who enjoy rustic surroundings.

 A paddlecraft launch area near the park on Jacoby Road provides access to the Little Miami State and National Scenic River.
 As the river twists and bends, visitors will discover steep rock cliffs, towering sycamores, and many historic sites along the way.

 The John Bryan State Park Campground offers non-electric and electric sites close to the park's hiking trails.
 Pets are permitted on all sites.
 The park also offers a group camp.
 Reservations may be made six months in advance online or by calling (866) 644-6727.